angusmaccuish/FRTB/MAR21.md

       must be allocated, according to the GIRR framework, in the term structure of the relevant risk-free yield curve in the same currency.

-3. The GIRR delta risk factors also include one of two possible cross-currency basis risk factors ^[Cross-currency basis are basis added to a yield curve in order to evaluate a swap for which the two legs are paid in two different currencies.
+3. The GIRR delta risk factors also include one of two possible cross-currency basis risk factors^[Cross-currency basis are basis added to a yield curve in order to evaluate a swap for which the two legs are paid in two different currencies.
 They are in particular used by market participants to price cross-currency interest rate swaps paying a fixed or a floating leg in one currency, receiving a fixed or a floating leg in a second currency, and including an exchange of the notional in the two currencies at the start date and at the end date of the swap.] for each currency (ie each GIRR bucket) with the term structure not recognised as a risk factor (ie both cross-currency basis curves are flat).